Introduction

 But customers don’t see ‘channels’ and ‘journeys’ like marketers.
 They’re simply living their lives.
 As Google points out, most decision-making happens in the “messy middle” between the first touchpoint and point of purchase.
 The marketer’s job is to find their audience, understand the pain points and thrill triggers, and deliver a personalized experience that converts a sale and builds loyalty.
 The salesperson’s job (specifically in B2B) is to close the deal, demonstrating that they anticipate the customer’s needs and can provide a relevant solution.

 How?
 You guessed it – data.
-The role of Marketing Operations is to provide the tools, reporting systems and operating structure so Sales and Marketing can find the answers themselves.
+The role of Marketing Ops is to provide the tools, reporting systems and operating structure so Sales and Marketing can find the answers themselves.
 This, in a nutshell, is the idea of democratizing data.

 Optimizing operations